mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 Design overview
 ---------------

-The typical design of a Mochi microservice revolves around four libraries:
+The typical design of a Mochi microservice revolves around three libraries:
-*server*, *client*, *admin*, and *bedrock module*.
+*server*, *client*, and *bedrock module*.

 - The server library contains a service **provider**, that is, an object that can receive some predefined RPCs to offer a particular functionality.
-Within the same process, multiple providers of the same service may be instantiated, using distinct **provider ids** (*uint16_t*).
+Within the same process, multiple providers may be instantiated, using distinct **provider ids** (*uint16_t*).
 A provider is responsible for managing a set of **resources**.
 In the example of a storage for key/value pairs, a resource may be a database.
 The functionalities of a provider may